Omnichannel Retail Guide Chapter 4

-This is also a headache to any ecommerce and/or sales manager to overcome in struggling with omnichannel retailing.
+This is also a headache for any eCommerce and/or sales manager to overcome in struggling with omnichannel retailing.

-At the very first phase of Omni-channel execution, infrastructure development of a retail business often fails to meet the goals and customers’ demands.
+At the very first phase of omnichannel execution, the infrastructure development of a retail business often fails to meet the goals and customers’ demands.
 Consequently, channel conflicts arise when inventory becomes limited while goals are incompatible.

-When attempting to minimize inventory, retailer must consider which channels should get priority of limited inventory, resulting in channel conflicts.
+When attempting to minimize inventory, retailers must consider which channels should get priority of limited inventory, resulting in channel conflicts.

-When prioritizing one or some channels, retailers may miss orders from the others resulted from a supply-demand gap, which is a “taboo” in the Omni-channel culture.
+When prioritizing one or some channels, retailers may miss orders from the others resulting from a supply-demand gap, which is a “taboo” in the omnichannel culture.

-By anticipating the customers’ demand, Omnichannel retailers keep themselves always one step ahead customer.
+By anticipating the customers’ demand, omnichannel retailers keep themselves always one step ahead of customers.

-To predict the customers’ need, retailers must be updated with a real-time inventory data and measure the sales growth of each channel based on sales history.
+To predict the customers’ needs, retailers must be updated with real-time inventory data and measure the sales growth of each channel based on sales history.

-Besides, to overcome Omnichannel retailing challenges, retailers must constantly search for greater efficiencies, predicting disruption and come up with solutions that generate savings and exploit more opportunities.
+Besides, to overcome omnichannel retailing challenges, retailers must constantly search for greater efficiencies, predict disruption and come up with solutions that generate savings and exploit more opportunities.

-Moreover, technology is constantly developing, leading to technological omnichannel solutions that enable retailers access to nearly exact prediction of supply needed.
+Moreover, technology is constantly developing, leading to technological omnichannel solutions that enable retailers to access the nearly exact prediction of supply needed.

-With an advanced inventory management system, some technologies can automatically surmise customers’ demand based on inventory visibility and sales history of each channel.
+With an advanced inventory management system, some technologies can automatically surmise customers’ demands based on inventory visibility and the sales history of each channel.